1j01/jspaint/discord-activity/README.md

 ## Client architecture

-The client (aka front-end) is using [ViteJS](https://vitejs.dev/)'s Vanilla Typescript starter project.
-Vite has great starter projects in [many common javascript frameworks](https://vitejs.dev/guide/#trying-vite-online).
-All of these projects use the same config setup, which means that if you prefer React, Svelte, etc... you can swap frameworks and still get the following:

-- Fast typescript bundling with hot-module-reloading
-- Identical configuration API
-- Identical environment variable API

-Note: ViteJS is not required to use Discord's `embedded-app-sdk`.
-ViteJS is a meta-client-framework we are using to make it easy to help you get running quickly, but the core concepts of developing an embedded application are the same, regardless of how you are consuming `embedded-app-sdk`.
+The client (aka front-end) is using vanilla JS.

-## Server architecture
+### Server architecture

 The server (aka back-end) is using Express with typescript.
-Any file in the server project can be imported by the client, in case you need to share business logic.

 ## Setting up your Discord Application